zeffii/Precursor/README.md

 - the regex should be moved up in the `prototyper.json` because likely some other regex is catching the content of the line before it reaches the intended regex.
 - the regex is not valid for the content of the line.
 - The regex is passed a trimmed version of the line you initiate the command on.
-Using `^` and `$` at either end of your regex will give more clarity to the pattern to be matched.
+Using `^` and `$` at either end of your regex will help you declare an unambiguous pattern.

-The current level of indentation is detected and used to make sure the rewrite happens where expected.

 #### Comments?
 Please use the issue tracker, I'll respond when time permits.